-"Data analytics will form the core of your financial crime unit by 2030."
+in 2030."

+Blair Turnbull Managing Director.
+Digital & Retail

+UK and International, Aviva

-Colin Bell Group Head of Financial Crime Risk, HSBC
+Group Head of Financial Crime Risk, HSBC

-Chairman's message

-Cover story Paytm: Solving problems to create opportunity

-Creating efficiencies

-Digital models take hold

-Compliance-driven transformation

-13 | Frontiers in Finance

-© 2019 KPMG International Cooperative ("KPMG International").
+Creating efficiencies $\bigcirc \bigcirc \bigcirc \bigcirc$ Digital models take hold Compliance-driven 13 | Frontiers in Finance © 2019 KPMG International Cooperative ("KPMG International").
 KPMG International provides no client services and is a Swiss entity with which the independent member firms of the KPMG network are affiliated.

-Creating efficiencies

-Capturing the benefits of simplification

-Hessel Verbeek, KPMG Australia Ian Smith, KPMG in the UK

-inancial services executives know they need to simplify their organizations to support sustainable growth and to adapt to secure a successful tomorrow.
+Creating efficiencies Capturing the benefits of simplification Hessel Verbeek, KPMG Australia Ian Smith, KPMG in the UK inancial services executives know they need to simplify their organizations to support sustainable growth and to adapt to secure a successful tomorrow.
 But are they approaching simplification in the right way to thrive in the longer term?